AkhilVeluru/AzureInsights-Deep-Diving-into-Olympics-Data-Analytics/README.md

 # Data Engineering Deep Dive: Analyzing Olympics with Azure

-Here's a simple step-by-step outline for your pipeline diagram:
+Here's a simple step-by-step outline for the pipeline diagram:

 Data Sources: Used a GitHub repository with CSV files